PCCN Quiz -10

 Rifaximin reduces intestinal ammonia production when lactulose alone is insufficient.

-G. A patient with traumatic brain injury develops abrupt posturing, hypertension, and bradycardia.
-ICP monitor shows 44 mmHg.
-What is the nurse’s priority intervention?
+BX.
+A patient with traumatic brain injury suddenly develops unequal pupils, hypertension, and bradycardia.
+ICP monitor shows 41 mmHg.
+What is the immediate nursing intervention?

 Advocacy requires respecting patient autonomy while ensuring the team is informed to adjust care plans.